-Before you finish this article, use our easy retirement calculator to figure out how much you should be saving for retirement.
-If you're anything like us, seeing that number might be all the motivation you need to start investing for the future.
+Before you finish this article, use our easy retirement calculator to determine how much you should be saving for retirement.
+If you’re anything like us, seeing that number might be all the motivation you need to start investing in the future.

-You might be overwhelmed by that number, but don't worry because you still have a lot of time on your side.
-If anything, it should highlight why you should be focused on saving and investing as much money as you can!
+Such a large financial goal might feel overwhelming, but don’t worry.
+You still have a lot of time on your side.
+If anything, it should highlight why you should focus on saving and investing as much money as possible!

 The truth is that learning how to invest in stocks is simple, but most people assume it’s complex and confusing.